hypermedia-app/Alcaeus/gitbook/representations/iterating.md

 The representation itself doesn't implement the Array interface but it can be trivially converted into one so that more complex operation can be performed.

-Here's an example which counts the occurrences of RDF types within n ApiDocumentation.
+Here's an example which counts the occurrences of RDF types within an `ApiDocumentation`.

 {% runkit %}
 const client = require("alcaeus@{{ book.version }}").Hydra;